Islandora-Labs/islandora_vagrant_base_box/README.md

 - Export the VM to a box file
  - `vagrant package --base <VM NAME>`
 - [Upload the box file to Atlas using the web interface or otherwise](https://atlas.hashicorp.com/help/vagrant/boxes/create)
+- **NOTE: Vagrant will replace the default ssh keys during the provision step.
+To disable this behavior, add the following line to your Vagrantfile:**
+ - `config.ssh.insert_key = false`

 ## Authors